ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 ## Working hours

 A member of the support team will be available online from 9am and until 6pm (it doesn't have to be the same person for both).
 This team member can be working remotely.
-We are doing this so that we cover incident response for the time when the person on call has is coming into the office or going home at the end of the day.
+We are doing this so that we cover incident response for the time when the person on call is coming into the office or going home at the end of the day.

 This support team member should be ready to respond to any high priority incidents.